Snger/reading-notes/languages/c#.md

 - ConcurrentDictionary Class
 - String.Trim Method \(\)
 - Do I need to check the Count\(\) of an Enumerable before foreach?
+- How do I identify if a string is a number?
+- Inconsistent accessibility: base class 'A' is less accessible than class 'B'

 <!-- /MarkdownTOC -->